Five Shady Side Academy Senior School Speech and Debate Team members competed in two national tournaments this spring.

 Junior Nichole Poltinnikov placed sixth in the country in Lincoln Douglas Debate, debating both sides of the resolution "Resolved: Radicalism is preferable to incrementalism to achieve social justice."
 She also eared the third-place trophy as a top Lincoln Douglas speaker, gaining the third most speaker points in the group of 264 competitors.

 Sophomores Hari Viswanathan and Mathew Long were among 172 competitors in the Senate event in the NSDA Congress.
 They advanced to the semifinal round with 26 other students, marking the first time Shady Side students competed in the Senate semifinals.

-In addition, Shady Side Academy was recognized as a Debate School of Excellence due to Poltinnikov finishing in the top 20 of debate events at the tournament.
+In addition, Shady Side Academy was recognized by NSDA as a Debate School of Excellence.

-Congratulations to Nichole, Hari and Mathew, faculty coaches Mary Krauland and Jacki Weaver, and the entire Speech and Debate Team on a great year of competition!
+Congratulations to all five students, faculty coaches Mary Krauland and Jacki Weaver, and the entire Speech and Debate Team on a great year of competition!